kolja/repl-alliance/README.md

 A plugin for [neovim](https://neovim.io/) that connects with nREPL as well as socket REPL servers.

 The plugin is a work in progress, so be careful.
+The prepl protocol uses Treesitter for parsing the server response, which is only available in neovim v0.5 (beta)

 ## Installation